Actively Recruiting

 • Aged 18 to 69 years

-• No medical conditions affecting protocol, surgery, or function as judged by study team
+• No medical condition that affects treatment, surgery, or function as judged by the study team

-• No psycho-social problems such as alcoholism or drug abuse
+• No psycho-social problems like alcoholism or drug abuse

-• If female of child-bearing potential, willing to use reliable contraception for at least one year after transplant
+• If female of child-bearing potential, negative pregnancy test and agrees to use reliable contraception for at least 1 year after transplant

-• Consent to bone marrow infusion as part of treatment
+• Consents to bone marrow infusion as part of treatment

-• USA citizen or equivalent, or foreigner with ability to pay for transplant and follow-up care
+• U.S. citizen or equivalent, or foreigner able to pay for transplant and follow-up

-• Agreement to comply with protocol and immunomodulatory treatment regimen
+• Agrees to comply with treatment protocol and immunomodulatory regimen

 Not Eligible